 We have added these details to the revised manuscript (P. XX, Lines XX-XX):

-We included a set of covariates to account for potential confounding bias.
-We used a five-category individual-level socioeconomic status (SES) definition developed by the Danish Institute of Social Sciences, based on job titles from income tax forms, which we have shown as having an association with ALS diagnosis in Denmark,6162.
-Group 1 (highest status) includes corporate managers and academics; group 2: proprietors, managers of small businesses and teachers; group 3: technicians and nurses; group 4: skilled workers; and group 5: workers.
-We included a group for participants who were unemployed or unclassified (group 9).
+We included a set of covariates at index date to account for potential confounding bias, including household socioeconomic status (SES), civil status, last reported place of residence, and place of birth.
+We used a five-category individual-level SES definition developed by the Danish Institute of Social Sciences, based on job titles from income tax forms, which has been shown as having an association with ALS diagnosis in Denmark,61 as well as how quickly one is identified as having ALS in the Danish Civil Registration System.62 Group 1 (highest status) includes corporate managers and academics; group 2: proprietors, managers of small businesses and teachers; group 3: technicians and nurses; group 4: skilled workers; and group 5: unspecialised workers such as entry-level positions within food and retail environments.
+We included a group for participants who were unknown (group 9).
 For each married participant, we used the higher of the couple’s individual SES categories, where available.
-We also used information on civil status (never married, married, divorced, widowed),63 last reported place of residence from postcode (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland)7 and place of birth (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland, foreign, unknown) to adjust for other potential family-specific, location-specific, and early-life confounders.64
+We also used information on civil status (never married, married, divorced, widowed) due to the influence that a spouse has on visiting a family physician,63 last reported place of residence from postcode (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland) to account for various local environmental and behavioral stressors,7 and place of birth (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland, foreign, unknown) to adjust for other potential family-specific, location-specific, and early-life confounders, which may have an impact on the probability of developing ALS.64 Ultimately, we were limited by what was available in the Danish Civil Registration System.

 5) Methods, page 8, line 50: Please include more motivation and reasoning for ozone sensitivity analysis.